 The truth is, very few individuals or families filing for Chapter 7 discharge have any assets that are not exempt.
 That means most people are able to discharge their debts and keep their assets.
 Your creditors want their money, not your old sofa.
 Credit card companies have the right, however, to go through your list of particular purchases on their card and determine whether any of the items purchased are worth claiming.
 If you purchased jewelry for $1,200 a year ago, for instance, you may be forced to turn it over to them, in lieu of the debt owed.

 It will generally take about three months from the date of filing to get a discharge in a Chapter 7 Case.
 In the meantime, you will not have access to your credit cards and cannot add to your debts or assets.
 Likewise, if you are in the process of filing for divorce, it is typically best to postpone your divorce litigation until your marital debts have been discharged.

 Free Consultation · Affordable Payment Plans Possible · Call: (813) 699-4911

-For more information about discharging debt through Chapter 7 or Chapter 13 bankruptcy, contact a Bradenton, Florida, bankruptcy law attorney at The Golden Law Group.
+For more information about discharging debt through Chapter 7 or Chapter 13 bankruptcy, contact a Tampa, Florida, bankruptcy law attorney at The Golden Law Group.
 The firm offers a free consultation to assess your circumstances and accepts a low down payment on the full retainer fee.